 Swimming and water exercise.
 Working out in water allows you to benefit from the pressure of the water on the body, which can be compared to the sensation of a light massage.
 This pressure improves circulation while minimizing stress on the joints.

-In one study on runners, those who used swimming for recovery outperformed a passive recovery group on a run the following day.
+In one study of runners, those who used swimming for recovery outperformed a passive recovery group on a run the following day.

 When Not to Use Active Recovery

-See your doctor if you have any of these symptoms following exercise:
+See your doctor if you have any of these symptoms after exercise:

 - Pain that is constant, sharp, or worsening